-- 8.1 There shall be a Chairman appointed to the board of every institution. - 8.2 The Chairman shall lead the board, encourage critical discussions and challenge mindsets.
+- 8.1 There shall be a Chairman appointed to the board of every institution. - 8.2 The Chairman shall lead the board, encourage critical discussions and challenge mind-sets.
 In addition, the Chairman shall promote effective communication between executive and non-executive directors. - 8.3 The Chairman shall have relevant financial services expertise, qualifications and background or be required to undertake relevant and timely comprehensive training.
-The relevant financial services background or training shall ensure that the Chairman has the necessary knowledge, skills and experience and/or training required to comprehend each of the following: - The nature of the institution's business, activities and related risks; - His or her individual direct and indirect responsibilities and the board's responsibilities; and - The institution's financial statements. - 8.4 The Chairman shall have the necessary personal qualities, professionalism and integrity to carry out his or her obligations. - 8.5 The Chairman shall attend and chair board meetings. - 8.6 The roles of Chairman and Chief Executive Officer shall be separate. - 8.7 The Chairman shall be an independent non-executive director except in the case of a subsidiary where the Chairman may be a group director.
-If a deputy Chairman is required, the role shall be taken by an independent non-executive director or in the case of a subsidiary, may be taken by a group director.
+The relevant financial services background or training shall ensure that the Chairman has the necessary knowledge, skills and experience and/or training required to comprehend each of the following: - The nature of the institution's business, activities and related risks; - His or her individual direct and indirect responsibilities and the board's responsibilities; and - The institution's financial statements. - 8.4 The Chairman shall have the necessary personal qualities, professionalism and integrity to carry out his or her obligations. - 8.5 The Chairman shall attend and chair board meetings. - 8.6 The roles of Chairman and Chief Executive Officer shall be separate. - 8.7 The Chairman shall be an independent non-executive director except in the case of a subsidiary where the Chairman may be a Group director.
+If a deputy Chairman is required, the role shall be taken by an independent non-executive director or in the case of a subsidiary, may be taken by a Group director.

 - 8.8 The Chairman of the board shall be proposed for election or reappointment on an annual basis. - 8.9 The time requirement commitment for a Chairman may be significant.
-In light of this and to ensure that a Chairman has sufficient time to devote to his or her responsibilities as Chairman, the prior approval of the Central Bank shall be obtained prior to taking on any other directorships (other than within the group). - 8.10 An individual who has been the Chief Executive Officer, executive director or member of senior management of an institution during the previous 5 years shall not advance to the role of Chairman of that institution. - 8.11 The Chairman shall not hold the position of Chairman or Chief Executive Officer of more than one institution at any one time and this obligation also prohibits the holding of the position of Chairman or Chief Executive Officer of a credit institution or insurance undertaking or reinsurance undertaking authorised outside of the State at the same time as the holding of the position of Chairman or Chief Executive Officer of an institution to whom this Code applies.
+In light of this and to ensure that a Chairman has sufficient time to devote to his or her responsibilities as Chairman, the prior approval of the Central Bank shall be obtained prior to taking on any other directorships (other than within the group). - 8.10 An individual who has been the Chief Executive Officer, executive director or member of senior management of an institution during the previous 5 years shall not advance to the role of Chairman of that institution. - Officer of a credit institution or insurance undertaking or reinsurance undertaking for more than one institution at any one time and this obligation also prohibits the holding of the position of Chairman or Chief Executive Officer in a credit institution or insurance undertaking or reinsurance undertaking authorised outside of the State at the same time as the holding of the position of Chairman or Chief Executive Officer of an institution to whom this Code applies.

-However, in the case of institutions which are not designated as High Impact institutions and are subsidiaries of groups, the Chairman may also hold the position of Chairman of institutions (including credit institutions or insurance undertakings or reinsurance undertakings authorised outside of the State) simultaneously provided that these roles reside within the group and the Chairman has sufficient time available to fulfil his or her role and function as the Chairman of the institution.
+However, in the case of institutions which are not designated as High Impact institutions and are subsidiaries of groups, the Chairman may also hold the position of Chairman of a credit institution or insurance undertaking or reinsurance undertaking (including those authorised outside of the State) simultaneously provided that these roles reside within the group and the Chairman has sufficient time available to fulfil his or her role and function as the Chairman of an institution.
 The prior approval of the Central Bank shall be obtained prior to the Chairman assuming any such additional roles.